 – activities to ensure compliance

-– location of key people functions
+– locations of key people functions

 – intangibles for new location of development, enhancement, maintenance, protection and exploitation.